What is it about snowdrops?

 They also provide one of the most memorable links between gardens and our natural landscape.
 Because of their ability to spread or ‘naturalise’ over large areas if left undisturbed, especially in favourable sites such as typical native English woodland, they can produce spectacular carpets of white that are made all the more enthralling by the starkness that surrounds them.

-Whether you are a committed galanthophile or someone looking for the simpler pleasure of enjoying a gardening treasure-trove that just lifts this otherwise dead time of year, the gardens in our February festival offers the best array of snowdrops anywhere and many of them are only open to visitors for a day or so now to support the National Garden Scheme.
+Whether you are a committed galanthophile or someone looking for the simpler pleasure of enjoying a gardening treasure-trove that just lifts this otherwise dead time of year, the gardens in our 2022 Snowdrop Festival offers the best array of snowdrops anywhere and many of them are only open to visitors for a day or so now to support the National Garden Scheme.